 Do I report that more than 50,000 children were officially considered victims of emotional abuse?
 Regardless of whether hard words can cause pain or not, they can leave scars and memories from a certain time to a lifetime.
 Hurting comments can come from loved ones like parents, and psychological and emotional damage can be detrimental to many people … Especially their children.

-The way parents raise their children and behave around them establishes the basic foundation that builds their personality and self esteem.
+The way parents raise their children and behave around them establishes the basic foundation that builds their personality and self-esteem.
 So how do you know if a parent or caregiver is toxic?
 Here are eight things that toxic parents say and that can affect a child’s life.
-One Offensive words toward his appearance.
+One Offensive word toward his appearance.
 You are ugly, too fat, too short or too thin, or you have ugly hair.

 Degrading a child based on their appearance will probably only increase their physical insecurity and worry about their body image.
 This can lead to serious emotional problems such as eating disorders.
 Parents are supposed to teach their children about how to love themselves no matter how they look outside.